Affirm/affirm-merchant-sdk-ios/README.md

 ## Promotional Messaging

 Affirm promotional messaging components—monthly payment messaging and educational modals—show customers how they can use Affirm to finance their purchases.
-Promos consist of promotional messaging, which appears directly in your app, and a modal, which which offers users an ability to prequalify.
+Promos consist of promotional messaging, which appears directly in your app, and a modal, which  offers users an ability to prequalify.

 To create promotional messaging view, the SDK provides the `AffirmPromotionalButton` class, only requires the developer to add to their view and configure to implement.
 The AffirmPromotionalButton is implemented as follows: